Rapper Kodak Black hosts 2nd annual community event - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 POMPANO BEACH, FLA.
 (WSVN) - South Florida rapper Kodak Black is celebrating Kodak Black Day, a day in his honor, for the second time around.

-This year’s event will be held on June 11 at Pompano Community Park at 1660 NE 10th St in Pompano Beach, from 12 p.m. to 6 p.m.
+This year’s event is being held at Pompano Community Park, located at 1660 NE 10th St. in Pompano Beach, from 12 p.m. to 6 p.m., Sunday.

 According to their official website, the rapper is hosting a car and bike show that includes a showcase of 100 of “the hottest cars and bikes from across the nation”, as well as vendors, music, food, a Kid Zone, arts and crafts, and live performances by South Florida’s Dream Team Elite Dancers.